 Prosecutors said the burglary happened in the Town of Elcho in 2010.
 The State Crime Lab tested a cigarette butt found at the scene on July 21, 2010 and on May 13, 2014.
 Prosecutors says that most recent test matched a DNA profile of Nathanial McKee, who was subsequently charged.

 The alleged victims say four bottles of liquor and a Winchester model 100 .308 semi-automatic rifle with a scope were stolen.

 McKee is in custody in the St. Croix County jail where is serving an 18 month sentence for taking a vehicle without the owner's consent.

-McKee is expected to be charged with burglary and two counts of theft in Langlade County.
-No future court dates have yet been set.
+McKee is charged with burglary and two counts of theft in Langlade County.
+A plea and sentencing hearing has been scheduled for Nov.
+11.

 To comment, the following rules must be followed:

 Comments may be monitored for inappropriate content, but the station is under no legal obligation to do so.

 If you believe a comment violates the above rules, please use the Flagging Tool to alert a Moderator.

 Flagging does not guarantee removal.